Adaptive MIMO Radar Architecture for Energy-Efficient Wireless Sensing in the D-Band

-frequency bands above 100\,GHz are promising for the next generation of wireless communication, sensing, and imaging systems.
-The extremely wide bandwidths available in these bands can enable data rates on the order of 100 Gbps for communication and millimeter-scale resolutions for sensing and imaging.
-The D-band, 110--170\,GHz, is considered a potential candidate for sixth generation (6G) mobile communications and radar systems \cite{6g-white-2020, Rappaport-access2019, maiwald-proc2022}.
-Wireless sensing with mm-wave radars is a key technology for emerging applications in integrated radar-communication systems, autonomous vehicles, gesture recognition for human-computer interaction, contactless health monitoring, and medical imaging.
+\IEEEPARstart{M}{illimeter-Wave} frequency bands above 100\,GHz are promising for the next generation of wireless communication, sensing, and imaging systems.
+The extremely wide bandwidths available in these bands can enable data rates of multi 100\,Gbps for communication and millimeter-scale resolutions for sensing and imaging.
+The D-band (110--170\,GHz) is a candidate for 6G communications \cite{6g-white-2020, Rappaport-access2019, maiwald-proc2022}.